 In addition to revising course materials and assignments to integrate community engagement into an existing course, all Fellows will also be required to:

-Attendance at the Fellowship Orientation meeting is mandatory.
-Failure to attend will result in a reduction of the Fellowship stipend
+- Attendance at the Fellows Retreat is mandatory.
+Failure to attend will result in a reduction of the Fellowship stipend.

 For additional information, please contact Lott Hill (firstname.lastname@example.org).
 We encourage questions; please don’t hesitate to contact us with any questions or ideas you may have.